sgrote14/git-nc-voter/README.md

 **Data Model**

-1. Upload initial voter data to “Current Voter Registration Data” table
+- Upload initial voter data to “Current Voter Registration Data” table (primary data table)
     - Set Start Date == File Date (this is when this data was first captured)
     - Set End Date to Null (this data is still valid)
-2. When new voter data is uploaded by NC BOE, we follow this process:
+- When new voter data is uploaded by NC BOE, we follow this process:
    - Check for changes with the “Current Voter Registration Data” table:
      - New Voter is identified by a new “NC ID” being found
          - Record gets added to “Current Voter Registration Data” table following same logic as initial upload (start date == file data & end date is null)